-"Adam Soto is the metaphysical detective for our dissonant era, and every one of these stories is a new type of ghost he shines a light on, in this portable haunted house of a short story collection.
-An exhilarating ride, to be read throwback-style: chain-smoking under a pale moon, in black and white." -Fernando A. Flores, author of Hog Peninsula and Rio Grande Split
+on.
+"Adam Soto is the metaphysical detective for our dissonant era, and every one of these

+e at stories is a new type of ghost he shines a

+es light on, in this portable haunted house of a short story collection.
+An exhilarating ride,

+/ork ˈt." to be read throwback-style: chain-smoking under a pale moon, in black and white." -Fernando A. Flores, author of Hog Peninsula and Rio Grande Split

 Derecka Purnell Becoming Abolitionists

 POLICE, PROTESTS, AND THE PURSUIT OF FREEDOM

 SOCIAL SCIENCE / RACE & ETHNIC RELATIONS

 ON SALE October 05, 2021

 288pp

 For readers of Stamped from the Beginning, How to Be an Antiracist, So You Want to Talk About Race, The New Jim Crow, Chokehold, Are Prisons Obsolete, and White Fragility, looking for a more radical response to the issue of police violence

 RIGHTS HELD: World

 RIGHTS SOLD: UK&BC ex Can: Verso Books; France: Éditions Syllepse; Brazil/Portuguese: Novo Século; Italy (Fandango)

 Over 12k copies sold

-BECOMING Abolitionists

-POLICE, PROTESTS, AND THE PURSUIT OF FREEDOM
+ABOUT THE AUTHOR

-DERECKA PURNELL ssential reading for our times. -Michelle Alexander ABOUT THE AUTHOR DERECKA PURNELL, is a human rights lawyer, writer, and organizer.
-She received her JD from Harvard Law School, and works to end police and prison violence by providing legal assistance, research, and training to community-based organizations through an abolitionist framework.
+DERECKA PURNELL received her JD from Harvard Law School, and works to end police and prison violence by providing legal assistance, research, and training to community-based organizations through an abolitionist framework.
 Her work and writing has been featured in the New York Times, NPR, The Atlantic, the Boston Globe, Harper's Bazaar, Cosmopolitan, The Appeal, Truthout, Slate, and many other publications.
-Derecka is currently a columnist at the Guardian and co-founder of the forthcoming National Museum of Social Justice and Contemporary Activism.